OS-Guild/graphql-to-mongodb/CONTRIBUTING.md

 # Contributing to Graphql-To-Mongodb

-Welcome, and thank you for your interest in contributing to Graphql-To-Mongodb!
+Welcome, and thank you for your interest in contributing to GraphQL to MongoDB!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.